Do citronella candles work blog. Natural insect repellent alternatives

 We love candles, but wax melts are a better choice outdoors because they are warmed using indirect heat beneath the melt.
 This means more of the fragrance is released into the immediate air around you, rather than being burnt off by the flame.

-Wax melt scents can easily be switched out, and are a more affordable option if you like to have a variety of fragrances in your life.
-We recommend using a tealight wax warmer outdoors, and only when there’s little to no breeze.
-Why not add a few extra unscented tealights in glass containers to create a really cosy ambiance?
+Wax melts can easily be changed, and are a more affordable option if you like to have a variety of fragrances in your life.

 Are citronella candles safe for humans?